To create an effect in Spark AR Studio, you'll work with a combination of objects and assets.

 The object will be listed in the Scene Panel.
 When you select the object, it will be highlighted in the Viewport:

 You'll also see its properties in the Inspector.
 Edit these to make changes to your object, for example to change its position or add a material:

 3D objects will be listed in the Assets Panel, too.
 The version of the 3D object in the Scene Panel is known as an instance.
 You can add multiple instances of the same object, by copy and pasting the object into the Scene Panel, or dragging the object from the Assets Panel and into the Scene Panel again and again.

 You can import all kinds of assets into Spark AR Studio - for example, textures you've made in external programs and audio files.
 It's best to check the the supported file formats first.

-Import assets through the Assets panel.
-You can import one or more asset at a time.
+Add assets to your project through the Assets Panel.
+You can import one or more at a time.

-You can also drag files from your computer, directly into the Assets panel.
+You can also drag and drop assets from your desktop, into the Assets Panel.

 Once imported, your assets will be listed in the Assets Panel.
 When you select an asset, you'll be able to make changes to it in the Inspector panel.

 How you'll add an asset to your scene depends on the type of asset it is.
 For example: